MohamedBrikaa/Bank-Tellers-Simulation/README.md

 this is a readme file for the Banking project
 	1-) allocation of customers dependes on number of waiting customers on queue 2-) if a queue has less number of customers then the customer will automatically leave its queue and move to the other queue.
 ========================================================
 the user enters the data for customers
-	1-enter the arrival time
+	1- enter the arrival time
-	2-enter the execution time for each employee
+	2- enter the execution time for each employee
 	3- choose to enter another customer or not
 ========================================================
 after finishing by enter (n)